shay0129/ctf-challenge-solution/README.md

 ```
     They have option to connect CA and server with burp proxy, so they shall use it for do MITM and edit the CSR file before CA signed on it.

-    3. Enigma Mechine challange:
-     - The server responds positively and sends encrypted messages to the client.
-     - Participants need to determine the encryption cipher used.
-     -
-   - The server downloads an image to the participant's computer, showing an Enigma machine and a hidden hint in the binary code of the image (hex view) that contains the Enigma machine configuration, except for the specific model.
-   - Using the configuration and searching online for Enigma cipher decryption, participants can determine the machine model.
-   - After decryption, participants understand the words "Client" and "Master Secret" and need to deduce that these are two strings forming the SSLKEYLOG file.
+    - The after handshake with Server successfull, it hides enigma key and prints enigma encrypted messages.
+    - The Server print base-64 data of audio file.
+    The participants have to understand the file who started "id3" is mp3 file.
-   - They load it into Wireshark, decrypt the application data, and find the flag.
+    - They save it as .mp3 and play it - this is the flag!

 ## Challenge Completion Requirements